 Bilateral and multilateral activities

-It launches initiatives and submits resolutions at the multilateral level.
-One example is the mandate for a UN special rapporteur on the promotion of truth, justice, reparation, and guarantees of non-recurrence.
-It assists in further development of new ideas and concepts for dealing with the past – for example, in the following areas:
+Multilaterally, Switzerland launches initiatives and initiates resolutions, such as the mandate of a UN Special Rapporteur on the promotion of truth, justice, reparation and guarantee of non-recurrence.
+This office is the result of a Swiss initiative from 2011.
+Switzerland is also active in the initial and continued training of experts, and assists in the development of new ideas and concepts for dealing with the past – for example, in the following fields:

-- Relation between dealing with the past and prevention
+relationship between dealing with the past and prevention.